Digital renminbi: Reactions

-Some commentators have said that the U.S., which has only started to consider to issue a government-backed digital currency, risks falling behind China and weakening its dominance in the global financial system.
+Some commentators have said that the U.S., which has only started to consider issuing a government-backed digital currency, risks falling behind China and weakening its dominance in the global financial system.
 The digital renminbi has been described as a "national-security issue" threatening the US dollar by Josh Lipsky at the Atlantic Council think tank.
 It is also seen by commentators as a tool to allow Chinese authorities to keep domestic control and surveillance capabilities.

 Some argue that the real barriers to internationalisation of the renminbi are China's capital controls, which it has no plans to remove.
 Maximilian Kärnfelt, an expert at the Mercator Institute for China Studies, said that a digital renminbi "would not banish many of the problems holding the renminbi back from more use globally".
 He went on to say, "Much of China's financial market is still not open to foreigners and property rights remain fragile."
-Victor Shih, a China expert and professor at the University of California San Diego, said that merely introducing a digital currency "doesn't solve the problem that some people holding renminbi offshore will want to sell that renminbi and exchange it for the dollar", as the dollar is considered to be a safer asset.
+Victor Shih, a China expert and professor at the University of California, San Diego, said that merely introducing a digital currency "doesn't solve the problem that some people holding renminbi offshore will want to sell that renminbi and exchange it for the dollar", as the dollar is considered to be a safer asset.
 Eswar Prasad, an economics professor at Cornell University, said that the digital renminbi "will hardly put a dent in the dollar's status as the dominant global reserve currency" due to the United States' "economic dominance, deep and liquid capital markets, and still-robust institutional framework".
 The U.S. dollar's share as a reserve currency is above 60%, while that of the renminbi is about 2%.

 U.S. Treasury Secretary Janet Yellen and Federal Reserve Chairman Jerome Powell have said that they are studying the effects of digital currencies like the digital RMB and how they will affect the U.S. dollar.

-The EU is also considering to issue a digital euro.
+The EU is also considering issuing a digital euro.
 According to Clingendael Institute, digital currencies such as the digital yuan threaten the growing position of the euro as an alternative to the dollar.